 Introduction: Hailing from Roma, Italia, Luca Lampariello is an electrical engineer by trade, but a language lover by passion.
 He has spent nearly twenty years studying foreign languages and blogs regularly about his methods for learning languages online.
 Recently, Luca has been working on his book and attending different conferences such as the Polyglot Conference in Berlin.
 I think that my favorite take aways from him, outside of the informative study approaches, would be this philosophy in this quote presented on his website, “If anyone every tells you knowing English is enough, tell them, he who learns another language acquires another soul.”
 For more information about Luca, check out his website here, or visit his YouTube channel here.
-If you would like to read more interviews with language lovers, linguists, and polyglots please click here.
+If you would like to read more interviews with language lovers, linguists, localization professionals and polyglots please click here.

 1.)
 Please introduce yourself and tell us a bit about you